Terms of Reference

 - A Technical Secretariat supporting the Board and the HERCA Chair, ensuring overall coordination and facilitation of all activities of HERCA.

 5. Decisions in the name of HERCA are taken by consensus.

-6. HERCA is a voluntary organization funded by voluntary contributions, financial and inkind, by member organizations.
+6. HERCA is a voluntary organisation funded by voluntary contributions, financial and inkind, by member organisations.
 Funding mechanism and procedure are approved by the Board.

 7. The programme of work of HERCA is based on common interest in practical and harmonized solutions to important regulatory issues to be applied at the national level.
 The Board decides on the programme of work and defines priorities as needed.